 Can Immigrants Get Medicare In The USA?

-The primary requirement to be able to apply for Medicare is having contributed to the Medicare taxes for at least 40 quarters prior to applying for becoming eligible to apply for it.
+The primary requirement to be able to apply for Medicare is having contributed to medicare taxes for at least 40 quarters prior to become eligible to apply.

 New immigrants are not eligible for Medicare regardless of their age.
 However, once immigrants meet the residency requirements, eligibility and enrollment works the same as it does for others.